Snapper Grouper Abbreviated Framework 3 (formerly known as Snapper Grouper Amendment 38)

 After receiving clarification that the Council could develop an abbreviated framework amendment (which have the ability to move along more quickly through the approval process) to address these catch level adjustments for blueline tilefish, the Council directed staff to begin work on Snapper grouper Abbreviated Framework Amendment 3.
 The Council will review the amendment during their 2019 September Council Meeting in Charleston, SC.

 The Council approved a motion to revise the Annual Catch Limit and recreational Annual Catch Target for Blueline Tilefish.
-The Council will review Abbreviated Framework Amendment 3 and public comment provided during the December Council Meeting before taking final action on the amendment in December.
+The Council later reviewed Abbreviated Framework Amendment 3 and public comment provided during the December Council Meeting.
+After some discussion, the Council approved the amendment for formal secretarial review.

 GET INVOLVED –